Ask us anything!

 Prepackaged & Bulk Food & Herbs:

-Why is this Happy Cacao different?
+Why is OhmGnomes Cacao different?

 What called you to work with Cacao?

-Access to real, pure, yummy, Fair, Direct, and Organic Cacao and Chocolate is near impossible in most parts of the world.
-We feel and believe it is our mission to not only spread this plant medicine to the far reaches of the world but to simultaneously support the farmers directly who are making this happen on the ground level.
+A.) Access to real, pure, yummy, Fair, Direct, and Organic Cacao and Chocolate is near impossible in most parts of the world.
+We feel and believe it is our mission to create abundant access to this plant medicine to the far reaches of the world but to simultaneously support the farmers directly who are making this happen on the ground level.
 The traditional Cacao Market has been riddled with poor pay to slavery, mass mono-cropping, and poor quality, leaving a close to $1B market vastly void of the real experience of what Cacao can be.
 Happy Farmers, Happy Trees, Happy People, Happy Gnomes.
 Everyone happy and making Fair Livings is what this beautiful plant medicine can support.
 This is an opportunity to help make the world happier, healthier, and filled with quality chocolate!
 We heard this calling in 2016 and have not looked back since.
 Create change, share Cacao; this is how we’re living now.

 Where does your Cacao come from?

-Our Cacao criollo is produced in the San Martin region of Peru, between 600 - 900 meters high in the magical Peruvian Amazon Rainforest, by cooperatives and associations of small scale farmers.
+A.) Our Cacao criollo is produced in the San Martin region of Peru, between 600 - 900 meters high in the magical Peruvian Amazon Rainforest, by cooperatives and associations of small scale farmers.
 Grown organic and with no herbicides or pesticides, our Cacao is grown on trees free of any adulteration.
 Grown with love under the shade of groves of coconut trees, our Cacao is picked ripe, dried and processed in state of the art facilities by Makao Peru, and shared thereafter by the Gnomes!
 Even beans from our own OhmGnomes farm in the region are included in the whole mix!
 There are 2 to 3 hands these beans pass through before they arrive to you.

 Is all Cacao the same?
 What are the differences between various types of Cacao?
 Is “COCOA” cacao spelled weird?

+A.) The answer is NO!
 Cacao is a highly abundant varietal of crop that allows for every region to develop its own flavor of bean.
 Depending on soil composition, climate, love, and variety of bean, the flavor of Cacao is different from bean to bean.
 Cacao can exhibit sweet aromas and tastes of vanilla, fruit, dark, bitter, sweet, and nutty all based on their various growing conditions.
 From harvest, the fermentation, drying, and roasting processes of various producers of Cacao beans also may drastically change the way Cacao tastes.

 “Cocoa” is derived from beans once called Cacao.
 Usually composed of forestero beans, cocoa is a highly processed form of Cacao that makes the product sweeter and “easier to process” into the majority of chocolate today.
 Because Forastero beans are usually so bitter, chocolatiers have learned that in quickly toasting the Cacao beans at a very high temperature for small amounts of time restructures the molecular structure of the bean and therefor ultimately changes its taste.